 One of the drawbacks of the above direct ML methods is their high computation cost.
-This was the reason that only 2D simulation studies were conducted in [Qi2022, Huang 2022, Chen2023, Chen2024, HHHuang2025].
-To overcome computational challenge and be applicable to more-than-twocomponents models, Huang et al. [Huang2024b] proposed a new positronium lifetime reconstruction method based on time thresholding, which was referred to as SPLIT (Statistical Positronium Lifetime Image reconstruction by Thresholding).
-SPLIT is an indirect lifetime image reconstruction method because it decouples the activity image reconstruction and lifetime estimation by first reconstructing a sequence of lifetime-encoded activity images and then using the reconstructed images to estimate the lifetime pixel-by-pixel.
+This was the reason that only 2D simulation studies were conducted in [21], [133]-[136].
+To overcome the computational challenge and be applicable to more-than-two-components models, Huang et al. [137] proposed a new positronium lifetime reconstruction method based on time thresholding, which was referred to as SPLIT (Statistical Positronium Lifetime Image reconstruction by Time Thresholding).
+SPLIT is an indirect lifetime image reconstruction method because it decouples the activity image reconstruction and lifetime estimation by first reconstructing a sequence of lifetime-encoded activity images and then using the reconstructed images to estimate the lifetime pixel-bypixel.
 The lifetime-encoded images are obtained by assigning a set of lifetime-dependent weighting factors to each event.
-A simple weighting scheme given in [Huang2024b] uses binary weight based on a threshold.
+A simple weighting scheme given in [137] uses binary weight based on a threshold.
 An event is assigned either a weight of 1 (kept) if the time delay between the annihilation photons and the prompt gamma is less than a preset threshold $T_c$ , or a weight of 0 (removed) otherwise.
 The weighted data were reconstructed by the ordered subset expectation maximization (OSEM) algorithm to produce a lifetime-encoded image.
-Using a series of pre-determined threshold $T_c$ 's, a time-series of images can be obtained that can then be used to estimate a positronium lifetime image voxel-by-voxel.
-There are two advantages of the SPLIT method: the first one is the use of the OSEM reconstruction algorithm, so computationally fast and can be easily adapted to different PET scanners; the second one is that it can adopt any lifetime model, such as the one in (1), because the image reconstruction and lifetime estimation are decoupled.
-Because of its computational efficiency, SPLIT has allowed reconstruction of positronium lifetime images from fully 3D PET data.
-As shown in Fig. 8, the SPLIT method can reconstruct oPs lifetime image with higher spatial resolution and more accurate lifetime estimation, especially for the small lesion, than the direct TOF method.
+Using a series of pre-determined threshold $T_c$ 's, a timeseries of images can be obtained that can then be used to estimate a positronium lifetime image voxel-by-voxel.
+There are two advantages of the SPLIT method: the first one is the use of the existing OSEM reconstruction algorithm, so it is computationally fast and can be easily adapted to different PET scanners; the second one is that it can adopt any lifetime model, like the one in (1), because the reconstruction and lifetime estimation are decoupled.
+Because of its computational efficiency, the SPLIT has allowed reconstruction of positronium lifetime image from fully 3D dataset.
+As shown in Fig. 8, the SPLIT method can reconstruct oPs lifetime images with higher resolution and less noise, than the direct TOF method.